Temple of Diana (Nîmes): Structure

 Its roof construction is unusual in that it consists of several elaborate thick barrel-vaulted rooms using carefully cut ashlars supporting an upper floor.

 Partly dug into the side of Mount Cavalier, the building was originally flanked by annexes.
 The main facade is pierced by three large arches.

 The remains consist mainly of a vaulted hall of 14.5 x 9.5 m, flanked by two staircases to missing semi-detached buildings.
 The north side wall has a series of five rectangular niches surmounted by alternate triangular and semi-circular pediments.
 Between each niche was a column of composite order.
 Three other rooms have ceilings decorated with carved coffered ceilings.

-The ancient opus sectile floor made of precious marble shapes of various colours backed by mortar was discovered the during the excavations of 1745.
+The ancient opus sectile floor made of precious marble shapes of various colours backed by mortar was discovered during the excavations of 1745.